Weekend (Earth and Fire song): Music video

 The video for the song takes place on an illuminated part of a loam-covered floor encircled by dark.
-While Scooter are performing the song, there are Buddhist and Christian monks, nuns, Asian martial artists, topless women, traditional Indian female dancers and Ganesha dancing around them.
+While Scooter are performing the song, there are Buddhist and Christian monks, nuns, Asian martial artists, topless women dancing and making out, traditional Indian female dancers and Ganesha dancing around them.
 H. P. Baxxter can also be seen wearing a costume resembling those worn by the Roman centurions.
 The video was censored in the multimedia part of the CD single released in Germany.